civictechsweden/civictech.se/_events/meetup-4-en.md

 ---
 title: 'Have a say on the openness of Sweden!'
 ref: meetup-4
 image: ""
 lang: en
 excerpt: 'A meetup for the Civic Tech-community in Stockholm'
 ingress-text: How would you like Sweden to work with transpacency in the future?
 Join the discussion and give your opinion on the action plan!
 event-date: 2019-04-29 18:00:00 +02:00
 event-date-desc: April 29th 2019, 18-20
 place: Goto10, Hammarby Kaj 10D, Stockholm
+group: stockholm
 links:
 - title: Join the chat
   url: "https://chat.civictech.se/channel/general"